arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>

+* Tell me the 3 worse defects of your preferred language
 * Why is there a rising interest about Functional Programming?
 * What is a closure, and what is useful for?
 * What are generics useful for?